muhlba91/muehlbachler-core-infrastructure/README.md

   name: the Hetzner Cloud network name
   cidr: the CIDR of the internal network
   subnetCidr: the CIDR of the internal network subnet
+  dnsSuffix: the DNS suffix for internal DNS entries
+  firewallRules: a map containing the firewall rules
+    <name>:
+      description: the description of the rule
+      protocol: the protocol (tcp/udp/icmp/..., optional)
+      port: the port or port range
+      sourceIps: the source IPs (for inbound rules, optional)
 ```

 ### OIDC